syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 case EntityType.Table:

-//Table is a collection of rows & cells
+//Table is a collection of rows and cells

-//Iterate through table's DOM
+//Iterates through table's DOM

 IterateTable(bodyItemEntity as WTable);